Kuly14/cvm/documentation/src/crates/revm/journaled_state.md

 This bloating resulted in increased storage requirements and slower processing times for Ethereum nodes.

 By removing these empty accounts, the size of the state trie can be reduced, leading to improvements in the performance of Ethereum nodes.
-Additionally, the changes regarding the gas costs for `CALL` and `SELFDESTRUCT` operations add a new level of nuance to the Ethereum gas model, further optimizing transaction processing.
+Additionally, the changes regarding the energy costs for `CALL` and `SELFDESTRUCT` operations add a new level of nuance to the Ethereum energy model, further optimizing transaction processing.

 [EIP-161](https://eips.ethereum.org/EIPS/eip-161) has a significant impact on the state management of Ethereum, and thus is highly relevant to the JournaledState module of the revm crate.
 The operations defined in this module, such as loading accounts, self-destructing accounts, and changing storage, must all conform to the rules defined in [EIP-161](https://eips.ethereum.org/EIPS/eip-161).

 ## [EIP-658](https://eips.ethereum.org/EIPS/eip-658): Embedding transaction status code in receipts

 This EIP is particularly important because it introduced a way to unambiguously determine whether a transaction was successful or not.
-Before the introduction of [EIP-658](https://eips.ethereum.org/EIPS/eip-658), it was impossible to determine with certainty if a transaction was successful simply based on its gas consumption.
-This was because with the introduction of the `REVERT` opcode in [EIP-140](https://eips.ethereum.org/EIPS/eip-140), transactions could fail without consuming all gas.
+Before the introduction of [EIP-658](https://eips.ethereum.org/EIPS/eip-658), it was impossible to determine with certainty if a transaction was successful simply based on its energy consumption.
+This was because with the introduction of the `REVERT` opcode in [EIP-140](https://eips.ethereum.org/EIPS/eip-140), transactions could fail without consuming all energy.

 [EIP-658](https://eips.ethereum.org/EIPS/eip-658) replaced the intermediate state root field in the receipt with a status code that indicates whether the top-level call of the transaction succeeded or failed.
 The status code is 1 for success and 0 for failure.